secureCodeBox/documentation/docs/how-tos/scanning-networks.md

 # SPDX-License-Identifier: Apache-2.0

 title: "Scanning Networks"
+sidebar_position: 2
 ---

 ## Introduction

 In this step-by-step tutorial, we will go through all the required stages to set up network scanning with the secureCodeBox.
-We will first use **Nmap** to scan all devices for open ports and then see how to use *Cascading Rules* to follow up on our port findings with a vulnerability scanner.
+We will first use **Nmap** to scan all devices for open ports and then see how to use _Cascading Rules_ to follow up on our port findings with a vulnerability scanner.
 In this tutorial, we will mainly focus on a follow-up ssh port cracking using **Ncrack**, but you will quickly notice that it's quite easy to configure the scanner for different ports to fit your needs.

 ## Setup